cruickshankjamie48-byte/Site-B-Server-Models-Beta/README.md

 	Ban Hammer is a mod only texture for ban hammers given to the mods

 #### Netherite Axe:
-	Rename a netherite sword to Black Iron Greataxe
+	Rename a netherite axe to
+	- Black Iron Greataxe
+	- Leviathan

 #### Shroom Set:
 	Rename any netherite tool to Shroom <item type>